 - There is no pending police criminal investigation against you

+You cannot expunge a conviction for major felonies like certain violent or sex crimes.
 If you have a juvenile record, speak to a Hillsboro expungement lawyer about the steps you need to take for your legal matter.

 You are not legally required to use an expungement attorney, but there are good reasons why you should.
 There is a lot of paperwork and legal knowledge involved with the expungement process, and a mistake can result in your application being turned down, sending you back to square one.